 - 1. First, if you've made any VHDL changes, re-synthesize your design. - 2.
 From the Project menu, choose New Source.
 Select "Test Bench Waveform" and choose a file name. - 3.
-In the next dialog box, make sure the waveform is associated with the correct piece of VHDL. - 4.
-Accept the defaults in the Initialize Timing dialog box. - 5.
+In the next dialog box, make sure the waveform is associated with the correct VHDL entity. - 4.
+Select appropriate settings in the Initial Timing dialog box. - 5.
 HDL Bencher should now be running.
 You use this tool to specify your test vectors.
-Click on the blue fields to set the input waveforms. - Once you're finish, save your work and close HDL Bencher. - 6.
-Back in Project Navigator, select your test bench waveform file from the "Sources in Project" window.
-In the "Processes for Current Source" window, double-click on "Simulate Behavioral VHDL Model." - 7.
+Click on the blue fields to set the input waveforms.

+Once you're finish, save your work and close HDL Bencher.

+- 6. Back in Project Navigator, change the "Sources for" selection to Behavioral Simulation and select your test bench waveform file from the "Sources for Behavioral Simulation" window.
+In the "Processes for Entity Name" window, expand the "ModelSim Simulator" branch and double-click on "Simulate Behavioral VHDL Model." - 7.
 ModelSim will begin to run and open several windows.
-Watch the "ModelSim XE II" window for messages.
+Watch the "ModelSim XE III" window for messages.
 Assuming all went well, the input and output waveforms will be visible in the "Wave" window.
-In this window, select the View menu, choose Zoom, and select Zoom Full to see the entire simulation. - 8.
+Undock this window, select the View menu, choose Zoom, and select Zoom Full to see the entire simulation. - 8.
 When you're finished, close the "ModelSim XE II" window to close all the ModelSim windows. - 9.
 Back in Project Navigator, you can double-click on the Test Bench Waveform file in order to edit the test vectors.